The Spunky Curl Logo

 Hieroglyphic Staircase

 One of the most striking works of Maya art is the Hieroglyphic Staircase on the west side of Temple 26.
-The excellent stairway, constructed in 710 AD by Uaxaclajuun Ub'aah K'awiil, consists of approximately 2,000 separate stone glyphs positioned on 63 steps.
+The embellished stairway, constructed in 710 AD by Uaxaclajuun Ub'aah K'awiil, consists of approximately 2,000 separate stone glyphs positioned on 63 steps.
+It's the largest Maya hieroglyphic inscription found and explains the dynastic history of Copán.
+Along the 10 m (33 ft) wide, 20 m (66 ft) high staircase are five prominent rulers.

 Sculpture Museum

-Some of the altars and stelae around the site are actually replicas with the originals inside of the onsite Sculpture Museum.
-The two-story museum has a variety of friezes, altars, and artifacts found throughout Copán.
+Don't skip the Sculpture Museum full of altars, unique artifacts, and reconstructed friezes found throughout Copán.
+Some of the altars and stelae around the main complex are actually replicas with the originals at the museum.
 Notable pieces include Stela A and Altar Q.

 What to Expect Upon Arrival